• Skip to main content

 Ceramic Shell

-ceramicshellThe wax is then dipped into a solvent which cleans the surface from any debris it may have accumulated during the chasing and spruing.
+The wax casting with the wax sprue bars are then dipped into a solvent which cleans the surface from any debris it may have accumulated during the chasing and spruing.
 It is then dipped into a solution called prewet, followed by two coats of a very fine grained slurry.
 This stage of slurry picks up the finest details of the sculpture.
 It is then gone through several different slurry mixtures each one more courser than the next.
 After about 8 coats of the slurry mixture, the ceramic shell is sent to be dewaxed.

 Lost Wax Process

-lostwaxprocessThe shell is placed in a high pressure sealed oven, called an autoclave.
+The ceramic shell (with the wax inside) is placed in a high pressure sealed oven, called an autoclave.
 The high temperature and the pressure force the wax from the shell (aka Lost Wax Process) while also hardening the shell in preparation for the molten bronze.
 If you were to look inside the hollow shell with a camera, you’d see an exact negative created by the 3/16″ wax casting.

 Bronze Pour

 The shell is fired to ensure it’s proper hardness and also to warm it up to allow for continuous flow from the hot metal.
-The bronze is carefully poured into the opening of the shell at a temperature of about 2000 degrees fahrenheit.
+Bronze is carefully poured into the opening of the shell at a temperature of about 2000 degrees fahrenheit.
 After the metal has cooled, the shell is carefully broken apart and all of the excess ceramic shell is removed from the bronze casting.

 Welding

-weldingThe bronze is then cleaned up and welded together.
-All of the sprue bars are cut off and any parts that were cut apart in the spruing process are attached and core holes are filled in.
+The bronze is then cleaned up and welded together.
+All of the sprue bars (which are now in bronze) are cut off and any parts that were cut apart in the spruing process are attached and core holes are filled in.

 Metal Chase

-metalchaseThe assembled bronze now has weld lines through the sculpture that need to be cleaned up or “chased”.
-This process requires an air compressor and a few different pneumatic tools and different sized carbide burrs.
-Weld lines are ground down and textures are created using the carbide burrs.
+The assembled bronze now has weld lines through the sculpture that need to be cleaned up or “chased”.
+This process requires an air compressor and a few different pneumatic tools with different sized carbide burrs.
+Weld lines are ground down and textures are created to mimic the surrounding areas using carbide burrs.
 A good metal chaser will make these weld lines disappear blending them into the textures created during the clay process.
 At this point, the sculpture is carefully analyzed for any imperfections and corrected.

 Patina

-patinaThe sculpture is sandblasted in a blast cabinet and ready for patina.
+The sculpture is sandblasted in a blast cabinet and ready for patina.
 The patina is the coloring of the bronze.
 The patina combines the process of heating a bronze surface and applying a chemical while the surface is hot.
 Different chemicals will create a different colored surface and texture and so patinazation has become an art form in itself.
-Once the patina is finished and the artist is happy with it’s result the patina is sealed using lacquer and wax.
+Once the patina is complete it is sealed using lacquer and wax.